centrifuge/documentation/docs/use/onchain-voting/index.md

 ![](./images/LockingPeriod.png)

+Note that if the outcome of a referendum is the opposite of what you voted, your tokens will not be locked.
+E.g. if you vote Nay on a referendum and it passes (and vice versa), then your tokens will not be locked.

 ### Unlocking tokens locked in governance

 To unlock your tokens after voting, you have to do it manually after the lock has expired.